Picovoice/leopard/binding/react-native/README.md

 ### Android

-Add the Leopard model file to your Android application by:
+To add the Leopard model file to your Android application:

-1. Either creating a model in [Picovoice Console](https://console.picovoice.ai/) or get the default model in [/lib/common/leopard_params.pv](/lib/common/leopard_params.pv).
+1. Create a custom model using the [Picovoice Console](https://console.picovoice.ai/) or use the [default model](/lib/common/leopard_params.pv).
 2. Add the model as a bundled resource by placing it under the [`assets`](./android/src/main/assets/) directory of your Android application.

 ### iOS

 Open [`Leopard.xcodeproj`](./ios/Leopard.xcodeproj) in `Xcode` and add the Leopard model file in `Xcode` by:

-1. Either creating a model in [Picovoice CAT Console](https://picovoice.ai/cat/) or get the default model in [/lib/common/leopard_params.pv](/lib/common/leopard_params.pv).
+1. Create a model using the [Picovoice CAT Console](https://picovoice.ai/cat/) or use the [default model](/lib/common/leopard_params.pv).
-2. Add the model as a bundled resource by selecting Build Phases and adding it to Copy Bundle Resources step.
+2. Add the model as a bundled resource by selecting Build Phases and adding it to the Copy Bundle Resources step.

 ## Usage